How to Spot a Fake Louis Vuitton Handbag

 FRANCE: AO, A1, A2, AN, AR, AS, BA, BJ, CT, DU, FL, LW, MB, MI, NO, RA, RI, SD (also USA), SL, SN, SP, SR, TH, VI

 SPAIN: CA, LO, LB, LM

-If you purchase a handbag from a seller who excepts returns only if a written letter signed by a sales representitive is obtained, be aware.
-It is extremely rare for a Louis Vuitton representitive to give a written authenticity statement.
+If you purchase a handbag from a seller that returns only if a written letter signed by a sales representative is obtained, be aware.
+It is extremely rare for a Louis Vuitton representative to give a written authenticity statement.
 They will offer to mail it in to one of their experts.
-Don’t worry, they will not confinscate it if it turns out to be a fake.
+Don’t worry, they will not confiscate it if it turns out to be a fake.
 That way you could try to recover your loses.

 Also be aware that sellers are even forging receipt.
-There are people online who actually sell Louis Vuitton gift boxes, bouitque shopping bags, authenticity card, or even a care booklet.
+There actually are people online who sell Louis Vuitton gift boxes, boutique shopping bags, authenticity card, or even a care booklet.

-Louis Vuitton does not sell handbags on street corners, nor do they give permisson for street vendors to carry their items.
+Louis Vuitton will not sell handbags on street corners, nor do they give permission for street vendors to carry their items.
 Don’t buy one in China Town!

 allows designers such as Guess to copy the triangular Prada label.
 Such as replacing the word “prada” with “guess”